 Another leadership area of the Genetics Lab is using non-invasive methods to collect DNA from living animals—many of which are hard to find or observe, much less catch.
 What clues can scientists use that animals leave behind?
 Answers can often be found in their poop.
 Maldonado and others have been perfecting methods to extract and study DNA from feces.
 This yields valuable information about an animal’s ecology, behavior, and genetics—and the more you know, the easier it is to help it.

-In a research project on endangered San Joaquin kit foxes in California, Maldonado, Katherine Ralls, a research scientist in the Center for Conservation and Evolutionary Genetics, and others systematically collected the foxes’ scat with the help of specially trained dogs.
+In a research project on endangered San Joaquin kit foxes in California, Maldonado, Katherine Ralls, a research scientist in the Center for Conservation Genomics, and others systematically collected the foxes’ scat with the help of specially trained dogs.
 Once they extracted DNA from the kit fox scat, they were able to identify individuals and their sex, to track the foxes’ movements through the study site, and even to understand social relationships by counting the number of individual foxes that contributed their scat to shared latrines and measuring their kinship.

 |Maned wolves offer valuable clues to geneticists.(Mehgan Murphy/NZP)|